Bike access and amenities

 TTC bike repair stops

 Repair equipment is secured by steel cables and includes wrenches, Allen keys, screw drivers, a bicycle pump and a wheel chock.
-The 20 new bicycle repair stations are at:

 - Castle Frank